Best Crypto Cards in Nigeria (2026)

 | UBA | 3-5% | NGN 1,000-2,000/yr | $100/month cap | 0% |

-The $100/month CBN cap on international spending via naira-denominated cards is the critical constraint.
-This cap (introduced to defend the naira) makes Nigerian bank cards nearly useless for significant international purchases.
+The tight international spending limits on naira cards - widely reported at around $100/month equivalent across major banks - are the critical constraint.
+These limits (introduced to defend the naira) make bank cards nearly useless for large international purchases.
 A crypto card funded with USDC has no such cap.
 This alone makes crypto cards essential for Nigerian professionals who need to pay for international services.

 Cost of Living by City